CalvinTan68/SimpleDashboard/README.md

 # About Project

 Built with ReactJS-Vite with mostly ant.design components and icons, SCSS for stylings, and dayjs for datetime formatting.
+The code is not looking that perfect, since it's still a mockup data, but will look a lot better with API integration with Axios. =